open-mmlab/mmaction2/docs/tutorials/customize_runtime.md

     ```

 ## Customize Workflow

+By defult, we recommend users to use `EvalHook` to do evaluation after training epoch, but they can still use `val` workflow as an alternative.

 Workflow is a list of (phase, epochs) to specify the running order and epochs.
 By default it is set to be